lewagon/dotfiles/05-Rails/04-Rails-mister-cocktail/01-Mister-Cocktail/README.md

 Ingredient.create(name: "mint leaves")
 ```

-**Optional**: have fun and seed real ingredients, e.g. using [this JSON list](http://www.thecocktaildb.com/api/json/v1/1/list.php?i=list) (with `open-uri` and `json` ruby libs).
+**Optional**: have fun and seed real ingredients using [this JSON list](http://www.thecocktaildb.com/api/json/v1/1/list.php?i=list) (with `open-uri` and `json` ruby libs).

 ### Routing

 Once again, you must have a precise idea of the features of your app in order to build your routes.
 Here is the list of features:

-- A user can see the list of all cocktails
+- A user can see the list of cocktails

 ```
 GET "cocktails"
 ```

-- A user can see the details of a given cocktail, with the ingredient list
+- A user can see the details of a given cocktail, with the dose needed for each ingredient

 ```
 GET "cocktails/42"
 ```

-- A user can create a new cocktail.
+- A user can create a new cocktail

 ```
 GET "cocktails/new"
 POST "cocktails"
 ```

-- A user can add a new dose (ingredient/description pair) on an existing cocktail.
+- A user can add a new dose (ingredient/description pair) to an existing cocktail

 ```
 GET "cocktails/42/doses/new"
 POST "cocktails/42/doses"
 ```

-- A user can delete a dose on an existing cocktail
+- A user can delete a dose that belongs to an existing cocktail

 ```
 DELETE "doses/25"
 ```

-And now think.
 Do we need an `IngredientsController`?

 ### Views

-Now put a nice looking front-end on top of that 😊
+Now time to make a nice front-end! 😊

 ### Going further (Harder)